Emily is Away Too

 - 81 % negative mentions

 The grinding aspect of the game is widely regarded as tedious and time-consuming, often requiring multiple playthroughs to achieve all endings and unlock achievements.
-While some players appreciate the well-crafted story and branching dialogue, many find the repetitive nature of the gameplay, particularly the typing and clicking through dialogue, to be a significant drawback.
-Overall, while the game offers depth, the grinding can feel overwhelming and detracts from the overall experience.
+While some players appreciate the well-crafted story and branching dialogue, many find the repetitive nature of typing and clicking through dialogue to be a significant drawback, making the experience feel laborious.
+Overall, while the game is considered well-made, the grinding can detract from enjoyment, especially for those seeking to complete all content.

 “You'll need a second life for grinding.”